George Morrow (computers): Career

 The Equinox 100, sold through Fullmer's company Parasitic Engineering, was a powerful machine in an attractive cabinet, but failed to attract much attention as it used an 8080 at a time when the Z80 was rapidly taking over.
 Morrow turned to selling floppy drives for S-100 machines.
-The package (which proved quite popular) included an 8" external drive, controller board, CP/M, and CBASIC.
+The package (which proved quite popular) included an 8 in external drive, controller board, CP/M, and CBASIC.
 In 1982, he issued the Morrow Micro Decision line, a group of single-board Z80 machines designed to answer the high price of computer hardware.
-A single-drive 200k system sold for under $2000 equipped with a terminal, which placed it squarely in competition with the other CP/M systems, they were respectable business machines with "no sex appeal" but an extensive software bundle, and came in a desktop case like the IBM Displaywriter they were intended to compete against.
+A single-drive 200 kilobyte system sold for under $2000 equipped with a terminal, which placed it squarely in competition with the other CP/M systems, they were respectable business machines with "no sex appeal" but an extensive software bundle, and came in a desktop case like the IBM Displaywriter they were intended to compete against.

-The Micro Decision series was introduced in late 1982 and offered with either one or two single-sided 3/4 height floppy drives, using a 40-track disk format with five 1024-byte sectors per track for an unformatted capacity of about 200k.
-The floppy controller in the Micro Decision was based around the NEC u765 FDC found in the IBM PC rather than the more common WD 17xx series FDCs.
+The Micro Decision series was introduced in late 1982 and offered with either one or two single-sided three-quarter-height floppy drives, using a 40-track disk format with five 1024-byte sectors per track for an unformatted capacity of about 200 kilobytes.
+The floppy controller in the Micro Decision was based around the NEC u765 floppy-disk controller (FDC) found in the IBM PC rather than the more common Western Digital 17xx series FDCs.
 Console I/O was provided by a Lear Siegler ADM-20 terminal.
 The ADM-20 had graphics capability, but since it lacked any provisions for switching out of graphics mode short of power cycling the terminal, Morrow did not support the use of this feature.
 Later on, Morrow offered Liberty 50 terminals and officially supported the use of graphics on them.
 Early Micro Decisions had no Centronics port and used one of two RS-232 ports for connecting the terminal and a printer/modem.
 DIP switches on the ports to adjust the baud rate required taking the cover off to manipulate.
 A connector for attaching two external floppy drives was also provided.